gcharang/developer-docs/README.md

 * To start developing, simply issue `docker-compose up` in a terminal to launch the container
 * Then do `docker exec -ti komodo_docs /bin/sh` in another terminal to access a terminal inside the container.
 Now simply follow the instructions detailed in the above `Start Editing` and `Build` sections.
-* To exit from the terminal from the container use the `exit` command.
+* To exit the terminal launched in the container use the `exit` command.
 * Use `CTRL + C` in the terminal `docker-compose up` has been done to stop the container.
 * To deploy using docker, use the command `./deploy_docker.sh`.
-This script deploys to your own fork; the webpages are now located at the following address: `https://<USERNAME>.github.io/developer-docs`
+This script deploys to your own fork; the webpages will be located at the following url: `https://<USERNAME>.github.io/developer-docs`
 * When used for the first time, Docker might take some time to download the required data and build an image.
 Subsequent usage will be faster.